-Qudini also offer so-called virtual queue management; what this means is, if you have a big queue, this can help cut down on waiting time.
-Once customers join the queue, Qudini uses historic and real time data to accurately calculate queuing times and to help manage your customers, by sending them personalised wait time information and engaging visuals while they wait for their turn.10 Best online booking and scheduling tools @qudini via @lilachbullockClick To Tweet
+Qudini also offers so-called virtual queue management; what this means is, if you have a big queue, this can help cut down on waiting time.
+Once customers join the queue, Qudini uses historic and real time data to accurately calculate queuing times and to help manage your customers, by sending them personalized wait time information and engaging visuals while they wait for their turn.10 Best online booking and scheduling tools @qudini via @lilachbullockClick To Tweet

 SuperSaaS is a very flexible online appointment booking tool.
 You can easily create a beautiful calendar layout that fits with your branding, in 29 different languages – and any time zone.

 In order to reduce no-shows, you can set it up so that customers receive an email or text confirming or reminding them of the appointment.